GlasslabGames/GlassLabSDK-js/README.md

 - getAchievements()
 - getSaveGame()

 The remaining requests are inserted into a queue to be called later.
 We do this to avoid overloading the servers with high-frequncy, high-volume http requests.
-The queue flush is determined by parameters sent via getConfig(), which include minimum number of events available, maximum number of events available, and dispatch interval (typically set to 30 seconds).
+The queue flush is determined by parameters set via getConfig(), which include minimum number of events available, maximum number of events available, and dispatch interval (typically set to 30 seconds).
 To ensure all data is sent at the end of a game session, you can call endSessionAndFlush() which will automatically flush the queue after ending the session.
 The queued requests are:
 - startSession()
 - endSession()
 - endSessionAndFlush() (note this flushes the queue anyway)